amartinsan/MetabolicProfile_Inferring/README.md

       docker run -it --rm -v $PATH/dockershare:/data  -i /data/"FOLDER WITH SAMPLPES" -o /data/"FOLDER WITH SAMPLES"

-### Also the container is already ready for download form dockerhub
+### Also the container is already ready for download from dockerhub

 https://hub.docker.com/r/amartinsan/metagenompipeline